The SSL Logo The Scottish Summer League

-The S.S.L. is my alternative to the real (boring) Scottish Football League.
-It stands for the "Scottish Summer League" (or alternatively, the "Scottish Soccer League") and has it's origins in the mid 1970's, at which stage I was beginning to show an interest in the organisation of football leagues and cups.
+S.S.L.
+Chart Soccer is my imaginary alternative to the real Scottish Football League, played using "chart" or "dice" methods to create results, league tables etc. S.S.L. stands for the "Scottish Soccer League" (or alternatively, in the past it has stood for the "Scottish Summer League") and has it's origins in the mid 1970's, when I first started to show an interest in chsrt and dice soccer games.

 In the beginning: The Albion Cup

-In late 1976 I had a plan to simulate a British Cup competition, called the Albion Cup.
-This would have 2 areas, North and South, corresponding to Scotland and England.
-The results would besimulated using two dice (from a game of Monopoly), one representing the home team's score, and the other the away team's score.
+In late 1976 I had a plan to simulate a British Cup competition, which I called the Albion Cup (the name came from an old name for Britain that had been used in an article in a football book with the title "Perfidious Albion").
+As British competition, this would be split into two areas, North and South, corresponding to Scotland and England, so there would be no matches between English and Scottish clubs until the final match.
+The results would be simulated using two dice (from a game of Monopoly), one representing the home team's score, and the other the away team's score.
 Obviously the actual values on the dice could not be used as the scores, there is no "nil" for a start.
 To have some kind of "form" I had a sliding scale of equivalent values depending on the clubs' relative positions in the league (ratings).
 The higher a club's position relative to the other, the higher their possible score.
 The home scale was slightly better than the away one as well, to reflect home advantage.
+Once the dice had been thrown the value on each die would lead to an equivalent "score", which would then be used to cerate the result of the match.

 The League Championship